Minnesota suburbs turn to expanded patios to boost restaurants' business

 Wietecha said restaurants have been enthusiastic but added there's "certainly been inconveniences for some," including a loss of parking downtown.

 Hastings began issuing permits for sidewalk cafes several years ago.
-This spring, city officials was approached by downtown restaurant owners asking if they could do more outside.
+This spring, city officials were approached by downtown restaurant owners asking if they could do more outside.

 Initially, only establishments with existing outdoor spaces were allowed to expand.
 Since then the city has gone further, closing one block of 2nd Street to cars on weekends and allowing the cafes to move into street parking spaces.
 The city brought in extra benches and hung banners to make the area more appealing.